dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 A string value that specifies
 the digest algorithm to use with `jarsigner -digestalg`.

 The default value is `SHA-256`.
-In Xamarin.Android 10.0 and earlier, the default value was `SHA1`.

-Added in Xamarin.Android 9.4.

 ## AndroidApkSignerAdditionalArguments

 A string property that allows
 the developer to provide arguments to the `apksigner` tool.

-Added in Xamarin.Android 8.2.

 ## AndroidApkSigningAlgorithm

 A string value that specifies
 the signing algorithm to use with `jarsigner -sigalg`.

 The default value is `SHA256withRSA`.
-In Xamarin.Android 10.0 and
-earlier, the default value was `md5withRSA`.

-Added in Xamarin.Android 8.2.

 ## AndroidApplication